What's the Difference Between Dividend Yield and Dividend Growth Stocks?

 Note: This article is part of Morningstar's Guide to Dividend and Income Investing special report.

-Most of our readers know the virtues of dividend investing.
-A dividend is always a positive contributor to total return, a key advantage in light of the unpredictable nature of capital gains and losses.
+Who doesn't love dividends?
 Retirees and other investors who need to meet ongoing obligations with their savings benefit from steady inflows of cash.
-And investors still in accumulation mode can reinvest dividends, building up the future value and earning power of their portfolios.
+And investors still in accumulation mode can reinvest dividends, further nourishing the future value and earning power of their portfolios.

 Dividends are typically an indication that a business is established and financially healthy enough to return cash to shareholders.
-Dividends also force management to be focused on the long term and disciplined with their capital allocation decisions: After a company declares a dividend, it usually tries to avoid cutting the payout.
+Dividends also force management to be focused on the long term and disciplined with their capital allocation decisions: After a company declares a dividend, it usually tries very hard to avoid cutting the payout, even during lean times.
 A dividend cut is a signal that a company's earnings are weakening, which will lead many investors to dump the shares.

 Investing in Dividend-Yielders

 Unfortunately, it's not always the case that the stocks yielding the most are the healthiest ones with the most cash on hand to return to shareholders.
-Simply choosing stocks with the highest dividend yield can often result in the purchase of highly risky stocks that are priced low relative to their dividends, due to potential financial distress.
+Simply choosing stocks with the highest dividend yield can often result in picking highly risky stocks that are priced low relative to their dividends, due to potential financial distress.